singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 In this little guide, we will set up and check out Nanoc and once we're up and running locally, we will push the project to GitHub and deploy on Netlify with continuous deployment.

-If you already have a Nanoc repository on GitHub and only wish to connect to Netlify, you can skip the bulk of this guide and start [here](#netlifystart) instead.
+If you already have a Nanoc repository forked on GitHub and only wish to connect to Netlify, you can skip the bulk of this guide and start [here](#netlifystart) instead.

 On the other hand, if you have Nanoc running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead.